io-aero/io-template-app/user_guide.md

 ## I. Requirements

-Regarding operating system, Ubuntu version 20.04 and above and Windows version 10 and above are supported.
+Regarding operating system, Ubuntu versions 20.04 and above are supported.
 An existing Python 3 installation is required.
 Furthermore, the use of an IDE or a text editor that can replace texts across files is useful.

 ## II.
 Repository creation